 Section 1 of this bill authorizes the governing body of a local government or the Department of Transportation to designate pedestrian safety zones on a highway if certain findings are made.
-Section 1 also provides that a person who is convicted of a violation of a speed limit or of certain other violations is subject to a doubling of the penalty if the violation occurs in a pedestrian safety zone.
+Section 1 also provides that a person who is convicted of a violation of a speed limit or of certain other violations they will be subject to a doubling of the penalty if the violation occurs in a pedestrian safety zone.
+That is appropriately marked with signs designating the pedestrian safety zone and providing notice that additional penalties may apply in such a zone.
+Such a doubling of the penalty is discretionary with the court.
 Sections 2-21 and 23-30 of this bill make conforming changes to indicate the possibility of the enhanced penalty.

-Existing law requires the driver of a vehicle or a pedestrian to obey certain rules at an intersection or crosswalk that is controlled by a traffic light, depending on the particular color and symbol displayed on the traffic light.
-(NRS 484B.307) Section 18 of this bill provides such rules for an intersection or crosswalk where the traffic light displays a flashing yellow turn arrow, displayed alone or in combination with another signal.
+Existing law requires the driver of a vehicle or a pedestrian to obey certain rules at an intersection or crosswalk that is controlled by a traffic light, depending on the particular color and symbol displayed on the traffic light (NRS 484B.307) Section 18 of this bill provides such rules for an intersection or crosswalk where the traffic light displays a flashing yellow turn arrow, displayed alone or in combination with another signal.